rileyejosh/csv2sqlite/README.md

 3) A finished solution is great but if you do not get it all completed, that is ok - we will evaluate based on approach
 4) It is required that you provide a README detailing the challenge.
 Your readme should include instructions to run your code, and a brief paragraph describing the approach you took to solve the challenge

-Instructions:
+## Instructions to Run the App:

-Run app as a JAR:
+### Run app as a JAR:

 java -jar csv2sqlite-0.0.1-SNAPSHOT-jar-with-dependencies.jar <optional_argument>

 The argument must be in reference to a file with the .csv extension; otherwise, an exception will be thrown.

+### Run app in a container:

+Ensure that you have a container engine installed, i.e. Docker